AreebaZafarChohan/Quiz-Website/README.md

-This Website is just for practicing typeScript's quiz from step 00 to step 01.
+This Website is just for practicing typeScript's quiz from step00 to step01.

 Here is the link of website: https://areebazafarchohan.github.io/Quiz-Website/